amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 In summary, this code is finding all the missing numbers between `min` and `max` in the `arr` array.
 It does this by iterating through each number between `min` and `max` (inclusive) and checking if each number exists in the `arr` array.
 If a number is not found in `arr`, it is added to the `tempResultArray`.
 Finally, the contents of `tempResultArray` are printed to the console.

-> indexOf() method returns the first index at which a given element can be found in the array, or -1 if it is not present.
+> `indexOf()` method returns the first index at which a given element can be found in the array, or -1 if it is not present. (indexOf() is basically a searching function. -1 means not exist in the array)

 example: